Information for Mentors

-Students give presentations of their ongoing work and findings to their class, their school district, and at regional, statewide, and national symposia, including the Regeneron Science Talent Search, the International Science and Engineering Fair as well as the Google Science Fair.
+Students give presentations of their ongoing work and findings to their class, their school district, and at regional, statewide, and national symposia, including the Regeneron Science Talent Search, the International Science and Engineering Fair as well as the Junior Science and Humanities Symposium.
 During senior year, each student prepares numerous drafts of a formal research paper, typically in their mentor’s style.
-Students are required to use
+Students are required to use APA format where applicable.

 The Role of the

 ~ Mentor involvement during the sophomore year is to guide the student through the literature by providing and/or suggesting appropriate professional journal readings.
 Students have access to several online databases at our high school, and mentors often provide examples of their own work for the student to study.

 ~ In whatever manner works best (e-mail, telephone, videoconference, or in person) mentors and students dialog together about relevant concepts and ideas.
 It is the student's responsibility to actively work to master the topic knowledge.
 Our students have an outstanding record in this regard.

 ~ In their research class, students may study IRB regulations, HIPPA requirements, statistical testing, APA formatting.
 In addition, they participate in presentations of data and literature review through PowerPoint, intensive writing assignments, lab techniques, etc., depending in part upon what the student and mentor deem most relevant.